Staypowered-AI/staypowered-api/README.md

 #### Allowed File Types:
   - pdf, doc, docx, txt, csv, xlsx, xls, json

+> Note: The file upload using the API will replace any files previously uploaded to the agent vector store

 The following node.js code demonstrates how to upload a file:
 ```javascript
 #!/usr/bin/env node